Englewood Men’s Senior Softball League crowns champions

-The Englewood Men’s Senior Softball league season, shortened by two games due to the COVID-19 virus outbreak, concluded last week.
+The Englewood Men’s Senior Softball League season, shortened by two games due to the COVID-19 virus outbreak, concluded recently.

 The season was highlighted by close competition in both the Gold and Silver divisions, and the second season of play in the popular Bronze Division.